-Evening will begin with Matt Elwell, President of Comedy Sportz and his improv team giving our audience some insights on how to use techniques improvisers use to create ideas.
-Then we will break into teams to develop a White Board Product/Service idea.
+Evening began with Matt Elwell, President of Comedy Sportz and his improv team giving our audience some insights on how to use techniques improvisers use to create ideas.
+Then we split up into teams to develop a White Board Product/Service idea.

-Don't be surprised is your team develops some "wacky" idea -- remember it's up to you and your team to create the most creative and innovative idea and then select one team member to present the idea in our standard White Board Style.
+Some "wacky" ideas competed for the most creative and innovative idea with one team member chosen to present the idea in our standard White Board Style.

 Dr Daniel DiLorenzo - Medical device entrepreneur and physician-scientist.
 Inventor of several technologies for the treatment of neurological disease and the founder of several companies which are developing technologies to treat epilepsy and other medical diseases that improve the quality of life of afflicted patients.